Vietnam says contagion 'under control' in COVID-19 epicentre but spread elsewhere

 Aggressive contact-tracing, targeted testing and strict quarantining had helped Vietnam contain earlier outbreaks, but it is now battling infections in at least 10 cities and provinces, after going more than three months without domestic transmission.

-The health ministry confirmed two new cases on Wednesday, bringing Vietnam's total infections to 672, with eight deaths.
+The health ministry on Wednesday reported an additional 41 new COVID-19 cases, bringing the country's total to 713 infections, with eight deaths.

 The new outbreak was first reported on Jul 25 in the tourist resort city of Danang and has spread to major urban centres like Hanoi and Ho Chi Minh City, which have since closed entertainment venues, restricted gatherings and tested tens of thousands of people.